 When I think of summer, I think corn.
 Sweet corn, fresh from the field (or farmer’s market).
-I love it in salads and saut?s, but there’s something about picking up an ear of corn and eating it with your hands that is decidedly picnic-y.
+I love it in salads and sautes, but there’s something about picking up an ear of corn and eating it with your hands that is decidedly picnic-y.
 Or beach-y.
 Or anyplace without a white tablecloth.
 Grilled Chipotle Lime Corn is all of those things and it’s perfect for summer.

-Now there’s several ways to grill corn – and I think I’ve tried them all.
-You can remove the silk and husk and throw it on the fire.
+- Remove the silk and husk and throw it on the fire.
 That’s good — the corn gets those tell-tale char marks and it tastes grilled.
 Trouble is, it tends to dry out the kernels and when we’re talking about fresh summer corn — well, it’s that juicy, sweetness that draws me in the first place.

-You can remove the silk and husk and wrap the corn in tin foil — keeps in the moisture – yes.
+- Remove the silk and husk and wrap the corn in tin foil — keeps in the moisture – yes.
 But unless you have those little corn-holders that skewer the ends of the cob, it has to cool before you can pick it up (it just came off a 450 degree grill, right?) .
 Okay, that may be a little nit-picky but the third method is my choice for that very nit picky reason.

-The corn cooks in about 15 minutes, so you could easily cook hamburgers or hot dogs on the other side of the grill so that everything comes out at the same time..
+Since the corn cooks in about 15 minutes, so you could easily grill hamburgers or hot dogs on the other side of the grill so that everything comes out at the same time..

 Use the sweetest seasonal corn for this easy side dish!